bentoml/BentoML/docs/source/guides/monitoring.rst

 Patching Grafana Service
 """"""""""""""""""""""""

-By default, Every services in the Operator uses ``ClusterIP`` to expose the ports on which the service is accessible, including
+By default, Every services in the Operator uses ``ClusterIP`` to expose the ports where the service is accessible, including Grafana.
-Grafana.
 This can be changed to a ``NodePort`` instead, so the page is accessible from the browser, similar to what we did earlier with Prometheus dashboard.